Claude Code Output Truncated by Context Window

 Sometimes truncation looks like a cap but is actually the model stopping at a logical end.
 The “mid-sentence” feeling can be a missing period the model never produced.

-How to judge: Compare the stop reason in the API response. stop_reason: end_turn means the model chose to stop; max_tokens means it was capped.
+How to judge: Open the assistant record in the transcript JSONL and read its stop_reason. end_turn means the model chose to stop; max_tokens means it was capped at the per-reply limit.

 Before you start